 If you don’t want to be pregnant or don’t want your baby, it’s important that you talk to a trained counselor about what you’re feeling before making any decisions.
 There are a lot of factors that could be playing into your emotions, so a counselor can help you determine exactly what may be making you feel this way — and, therefore, help you decide what you need to do next.

 The counselors at A Child’s Hope have worked with many women in your position, and they can counsel you through what to do if you don’t want to be pregnant or don’t want your baby anymore.
 This counseling will always be free to you, and there’s absolutely no obligation to choose adoption if it’s not the right decision for you.
-To talk to a counselor in North Carolina today, please call 877-890-4673, text PREGNANT to 919-971-4396 or email firstname.lastname@example.org.
+To talk to a counselor in North Carolina today, call our Pregnancy Hotline: (919) 971-4396, or Text: Pregnant to (919) 971-4396, or email firstname.lastname@example.org.